 Now you have to enter the Password and Click the Continue button.

-After entering the email and password, you must enter a username to access your account with that user name.
-And that Click Continue button.
+After entering the email and password, you must enter a username to access your account with that username.
+And Click the Continue button.

 Finally, it is asking you about email notifications.
 So here you can Choose Yes (If you want) and No (If you don’t want).
 For Yes, you must enter “Y” and “N” for No. And Click Continue.